FunkeCoder23/BattelleCTF/Goat/README.md

 ## First Thoughts

-So the clue hidden in here is `angr`, not quite a mispelling but a hint to a ["platform-agnostic binary analysis framework. "](https://github.com/angr/angr)
+So the clue hidden in here is `angr`, not quite a misspelling but a hint to a ["platform-agnostic binary analysis framework. "](https://github.com/angr/angr)

 ## Ghidra